Katakana: Overview

 The 50-sound table is often amended with an extra character, the nasal ン (n).
 This can appear in several positions, most often next to the N signs or, because it developed from one of many mu hentaigana, below the u column.
 It may also be appended to the vowel row or the a column.
 Here, it is shown in a table of its own.

 The script includes two diacritic marks placed at the upper right of the base character that change the initial sound of a syllabogram.
 A double dot, called dakuten, indicates a primary alteration; most often it voices the consonant: k→g, s→z, t→d and h→b; for example, カ (ka) becomes ガ (ga).
 Secondary alteration, where possible, is shown by a circular handakuten: h→p; For example; ハ (ha) becomes パ (pa).
 Diacritics, though used for over a thousand years, only became mandatory in the Japanese writing system in the second half of the 20th century.
 Their application is strictly limited in proper writing systems, but may be more extensive in academic transcriptions.

-Furthermore, some characters may have special semantics when used in smaller sizes after a normal one (see below), but this does not make the script truly bicameral.
+Furthermore, some characters have different readings when printed at a smaller size after a full-sized kana or kanji (see below), but this is not a case of being bicameral.